Facebook pixel

 The Plume

-The Plume, Keystone College’s literary magazine, is produced twice a year by undergraduate students.
+The Plume, Keystone College’s literary magazine, is produced once a year by undergraduate students.
 The magazine is a literary and artistic publication that features photography, poetry, fiction, nonfiction and art created by students and other members of the Keystone College community.

 Be Involved